We consider ministering to your children not only a calling, but also an honor and a blessing. Our belief is based on Deuteronomy 32:2:

 Memorial Day weekend

 The order of acolytes is one of the most ancient ministries in the church.
 The word “acolyte” means “follower” or “one who helps.”
-In addition to carrying flags, banners, torches and crosses during the service, acolytes also assist the Clergy of St. Martin’s with preparing the altar for Holy Communion.
+In addition to carrying a cross and banners during the service, acolytes also read lessons and prayers, serve as chalice bearers and assist with the offertory.
 These are important and vital roles that are central to our worship at St. Martin’s, and help to develop a sense of reverence and understanding for the tradition of the Episcopal worship service.

 The St. Martin’s Acolyte Ministry requires a one-year commitment.
 Depending on the number of acolytes, you will serve one to two times per month.

 Students in 3rd–5th grades are invited to serve at our Family Table Sunday worship service at 9:15 a.m. in Bagby Parish Hall.

 If you would like to serve as an acolyte, click the button below to sign up.

 (must be filled out on a computer)